 "Have patience with all things, but chiefly have patience with yourself."

-Every day there are plenty of good reasons to be frustrated.
-Another long line.
-Telemarketers.
-A goal isn’t materializing “fast enough.”
-People don’t do what they’re supposed to.
-Rejection.
-Disappointment.
-How to deal with it all?
-You can drive yourself crazy, behave irritably, feel victimized, or try to force an outcome–all self-defeating reactions that alienate others and bring out the worst in them.
-Or, you can learn to transform frustration with patience.
+Every day there are plenty of good reasons to be frustrated: another long line, telemarketers, a goal that isn't materializing "fast enough," people who don't do what they're supposed to, rejection, disappointment.
+How does one deal with it all?
+You can drive yourself crazy, behave irritably, feel victimized or try to force an outcome — all self-defeating reactions that alienate others and bring out the worst in others.
+Alternatively, you can learn to transform your frustration with patience.

 Frustration Quiz: How Frustrated Am I?